 Avni Rambhia - Analyst Profile

-I'm an image processing engineer by training, an anti-piracy technologist and strategist by experience, and a growth consultant to the image, video and software productivity industries by profession.
-At Frost & Sullivan, I cover a number of markets including video encoding and transcoding, software license management, content protection (including DRM and CAS), consumer video devices and enterprise rights management.
+I'm an video compression engineer by training, an anti-piracy technologist by experience, and a growth consultant to the video and software productivity industries by profession.
+Amid rapid disruption by the digital transformation, I provide trusted market analysis and strategic recommendations for large corporations, ambitious start-ups and investment firms.
+My research coverage spans video encoding and transcoding, software license management, content protection (including DRM and CAS), consumer video devices and enterprise rights management.

 - Areas of expertise

 - MARKET RESEARCH

 Recent items from Avni RambhiaImprove Quality of Service (QoS) while Maintaining Control and Reducing CostsWe are in the age of digital businesses.The global society is increasingly communicating, transacting, buying, learning, and relaxing via the Internet.
 TV services are in the midst of immense disruption enabled by online services.